Béatrice Reinach

 Louise Béatrice Reinach (9 July 1894–1945) was a French socialite and a Holocaust victim.

 Biography

 Born into the wealthy Camondo family in the 16th arrondissement of Paris, she was the daughter of Count Moïse de Camondo and Irène Cahen d'Anvers, both of whom were from prominent Jewish banking families.
 One of two children, her older brother Nissim served as a fighter pilot during World War I and was killed in action in 1917.

 In 1918, Béatrice de Camondo married composer Léon Reinach (1893–1943), the son of Théodore Reinach.
-They had the following children:
+They had two children: